nanotee/nvim-lua-guide/README.md

 print(result) -- 'hello world'
 ```

-**TODO**: The docs say that script-scope (`s:`) is supported, but running this snippet with a script-scoped variable throws an error.
+**TODO**: the docs say that script-scope (`s:`) is supported, but running this snippet with a script-scoped variable throws an error.
 Why?

 ### vim.api.nvim_command()